Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections: Distributed Mixed-Integer Optimization Algorithm

-\begin{lemma} If the non-penalized sub-problem for each TLC is feasible and the penalty weights are chosen sufficiently large, the solution of the penalized sub-problem is also the solution of the non-penalized sub-problem. \end{lemma}
+\begin{lemma} \hilitediff{If the non-penalized sub-problem \eqref{eq:pen_prb} for each TLC is feasible and the penalty weight $\rho$ is chosen sufficiently large, the solution of the penalized sub-problem is also the solution of the non-penalized sub-problem.} \end{lemma}

 \begin{proof} We prove this lemma based on the fact that the domain set $\XXX_i$ for the integer variables is finite.
 Let $\tilde{\bbsym{x}}_i^*$ be the minimizer of the penalized sub-problem.
 If $\tilde{\bbsym{x}}_i^*$ satisfies all the local constraints, then obviously $\tilde{\bbsym{x}}_i^*$ is the feasible minimizer of the non-penalized sub-problem.
 Therefore, we only need to consider if $\tilde{\bbsym{x}}_i^*$ violates at least a local constraint.
 Let $\bbsym{x}_i^*$ be the minimizer of the non-penalized sub-problem.
 From the definition of $\tilde{\bbsym{x}}_i^*$, we have